pakeke-constructor/Cyan/README.md

                                       -- (note: components do not have to be tables)

-ent:remove("health") -- removes component 'health'
+ent:remove("position") -- removes component 'position'

 -- Marks entity for deletion (will be deleted next frame)